henriquebonfim/henriquebonfim/README.md

 ```
 #!bin/bash 💾
 💻 I'm Henrique and this is my humble workplace.
+🌱 Undergraduate in Information Systems At UFMS (Federal University of Mato Grosso do Sul)
 💕 I love to spend long hours of the day studying and writing codes,
 🏅 always trying to improve my skills and refresh my awareness of quality work and well-done codes...